 As self-service methods of problem-solving become more mainstream, companies can offer virtual assistants, chatbots or troubleshooting guides as a customer service tool.
-Around 60% of consumers don’t mind a self-service experience if it means solving a simple issue quickly.
+Per an old AmEx survey, around 60% of consumers didn’t mind a self-service experience if it means solving a simple issue quickly.

 However, it’s important not to forget about those who do prefer to speak to a “real person”.
 When it comes to more complicated issues, such as payment disputes or technical issues, 40% of customers would rather talk through it over the phone.
 It’s important to make sure your phone systems are streamlined and well staffed.

 If your company makes a genuine effort to excel in customer service, it can attract new customers.
 Customers will even pay more to transact with a company with a great customer service reputation.
 Your company will likely also receive positive reviews and encourage repeat sales if customer service is made a priority.

 25+ Data-Driven Customer Service Tips – The Infographic

 The visual below details some more specific ways small businesses can impress customers with their communication, responsiveness and knowledge.
 Ensure your customer service team is top notch and reap the rewards!

 Have you seen any Customer Service trends not mentioned in the above Infographic?
 Do you have any stories of how any of these methods have helped your business?
 If so, please leave your comments, below.
 Thanks!